tmp85/rune-bearer-phoenix/PROJECT_CONTEXT.md

 2. **Math Challenges (In-Room Puzzle Layer):**
    - These are pre-written, hand-designed math questions.
-   - No procedural generation; each is designed day-by-day to match the narrative puzzle.
+   - No procedural generation; each is designed to match the narrative puzzle.
    - Math includes addition, subtraction, early multiplication, resource tracking, and problem-solving tasks.

 3. **Narrative Puzzle Elements:**
    - Counting, pattern recognition, sequencing, or word clues fully integrated into lore.
-   - Journaling prompts added where appropriate for later recall puzzles.
+   - Journaling prompts added where appropriate for future recall puzzles.

 ---